bensheed/openai-image-playground/plan.md

         *   Grey out Adobe Firefly option (not yet supported) with appropriate styling and tooltip.
         *   Update the model dropdown to dynamically show only models from the selected provider.
     *   Implement Google Imagen API integration:
-        *   Add support for Google Imagen API using the Gemini API (https://ai.google.dev/gemini-api/docs/image-generation).
+        *   Add support for Google Imagen API using the Vertex AI Imagen endpoint (or Gemini API if preferred).
         *   Define Google Imagen model options and parameters in the `modelOptions` object in `script.js`.
-        *   Create a new API endpoint constant for Google Imagen API.
+        *   Create API endpoint constants for Google Imagen API.
         *   Implement the API call function for Google Imagen similar to the OpenAI implementation.
+        *   Add basic Google Imagen parameters (Negative Prompt, Seed, Guidance Scale, Style Preset).
     *   Implement API key management for multiple providers:
         *   Modify the API key section to support multiple providers.
         *   Create separate input fields and storage for OpenAI and Google API keys.